 The inner bark, when infused, can be used to treat dysentery and diarrhoea (it contains ellagic acid), and the nectar of the flowers has helped to alleviate sore throats.

 Pūriri leaves can be infused and used to treat ulcers and sore throats.
 The medicinal quality of the leaves has resulted in a germicide being patented.

 The leaves can be used to heal cuts and wounds.
 Chewing the leaves eases the pain of toothache and abdominal distress.

 Although most of our science knowledge to do with fighting infection has come through western culture, other cultures, such as Māori culture, have long been aware of medicines that fight or prevent infection.

-In this video from the Te Papa Channel, Te Waari Carkeek and members of his family demonstrate a remedy for sprains, strains and broken bones, using the poisonous plant tutu (Coriaria species).
+In this YouTube video from Te Papa, Te Waari Carkeek and members of his family demonstrate a remedy for sprains, strains and broken bones, using the poisonous plant tutu (Coriaria species).